An Introduction to Japanese Candlesticks Course

 Again similar to the Engulfing pattern but does not engulf the whole of the previous 'Jittai '.

-An important feature of this pattern is that you must get significant penetration into the previous real-body to walla reversal.
+An important feature of this pattern is that you must get significant penetration into the previous real-body

 The greater the penetration into the previous 50% period the stronger the signal.